What is a 24 Hour Play?

 Who is involved in the 24 Hour Plays Limerick?

-The plays will be written by Helena Close, Mary Coll, Mike Finn, Liam McCarthy and Paul McNamara.
+The plays were written by Helena Close, Mary Coll, Mike Finn, Liam McCarthy and Paul McNamara.

-Our directors are Ann Blake, Tara Doolan, Paul Meade, Terry O’Donovan and Joan Sheehy.
+Our directors were Ann Blake, Tara Doolan, Paul Meade, Terry O’Donovan and Joan Sheehy.

-Our production team includes line producer Mags O’Donoghue, technical managers Jay Kavanagh and Gary Lysaght and Sharon Kiely will overlook the production from the props/costume/set perspective.
+Our production team included line producer Mags O’Donoghue, stage managers Kerrie Ahern and Emily Waters, technical manager Gary Lysaght, lighting designer John Gunning and Sharon Kiely overlooked the production from the props/costume/set perspective.

 What to expect as an audience member?

 Five short plays, as new as they can possibly be.
 An hour of energy and fun, theatre showcasing talent in and from Limerick.
-The project is an extreme feat of under-pressure production, the evening will delight and excite as leading actors, playwrights and directors create, rehearse, and present brand new work in just 24 hours.
+The project was an extreme feat of under-pressure production, the evening will delight and excite as leading actors, playwrights and directors created, rehearsed, and presented brand new work in just 24 hours.